Documentation

 ReferenceArchitecture

 Every Tabbify app runs as a detached runner process hosted by a supervisor.
-What that runner does inside — execute a WASM component, boot a microVM, or run a container — is the runtime, and you pick it per deploy target.
+What that runner does inside is boot a Firecracker microVM built from your OCI image — and that is the one and only runtime Tabbify ships.
+You don't pick a runtime; there's nothing to choose.

 [runtime]